AlexanderLindholt/TextPlus/README.md

 developers to unleash their creativity with text.**

 What it really does:
-- **Custom fonts:** You can use `.ttf` and `.otf` files, either custom fonts or fonts you find online.
+- **Custom fonts:** Use any font file, whether completely custom or one found online.
+- **Advanced control**:
-- **Fine-control**: Transform and style any individual character, word or line.
-Useful for dialogues.
+  - Easily transform and style any individual character, word or line.
+  - Utilize awesome text styling like 'justified' alignments and spacing controls.
 <br>
 <br>

-# ⚡ Efficient, typed, robust.
+# ⚡ Efficient, robust, intuitive.
-- It's blazingly fast.
-- It’s fully typed and documented.
-- It catches nearly all mistakes, providing detailed error messages.
+- Blazingly fast speeds.
+- Clear error feedback.
+- Typing & documentation.

 And it's light as a feather! 🪶

 <br>
 <br>

-# Showcases, in-depth tutorials, and more, all at the devforum post!
+# Showcases, in-depth tutorials, and more at the devforum post!